sazey1/sazey1/README.md

 - 👋 Hi, I’m @sazey1
-- 👀 I’m interested in becoming a software developer
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on open source software (after I learn python)
+- 💞️ I’m looking to collaborate on open-source software
-- 📫 How to reach me: just email me
+- 📫 How to reach me: sachin.kumar@170195@gmail.com

 <!---
 sazey1/sazey1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.